FOUND SUBJECTS at the Moonspeaker

 There is nothing new about attempts to control what people say and how they say it.
 We can find implied instances in the context of the earliest deciphered writing, where a script designed for one language is being used to write another.
 The direct examples I know of all come from the romans, whose prescriptive grammarians fought a futile rearguard action against the romance languages with of course no idea that was what they were ultimately doing.
 It would not surprise me to learn that some of the early sanskrit grammarians were engaged in similar work.
 I appreciate the temptation to inveigh against change in pronunciation and grammar changes in light of the strange career of the word "concerning."
 For whatever reason, the newer uses of this word grate on my inner and outer ears, though not in a way that leads me to think my compatriots who use it in its new adjectival form are doing "wrong."
 Fortunately I have learned the lesson of the futility of language prescription.

 A particularly wonderful example of unremitting resistance to language prescription comes from the fraught category of pronouns, specifically "gendered" pronouns.
-I use scare quotes here not to imply sarcasm, but to highlight that actually, more languages don't allow speakers to leave sex unmarked than do.
+I use scare quotes here not to imply sarcasm, but to highlight that actually, more languages don't allow speakers to leave sex unmarked than do, although they can still mark sex when referring to a person if wanted or needed.
 In the case of english and a number of related and cousin languages, in light of queer theory and other controversies, there has been a great deal of sturm and drang on the topic of pronouns of late, including a whole new round of verbal sparring over the use of "they" as an indefinite singular form.
 It amazes me how much this usage continues to infuriate a particular tiny number of commentariat members who get a remarkable amount of press.
 However, the controversy does not date from queer theorists rushing to renovate the pronoun systems of indo-european languages spoken mostly in europe and its former colonies.
 Far from it.
 It dates right back to the good old 19th century, that period of obsessive cataloguing and attempting to exert and rationalize coercive control by colonizing elites, among other things.
+Everybody was using "they" this way, no transgender lobby anywhere to be seen.
 And this is not news.
 Feminist linguists have been documenting this from at least the early to mid 1970s.
 One of the best summaries of the infamous career of "they" comes from Dale Spender in her 1980 book Man-Made Language.
 She writes: